bkvaiude/zmath/docs/zmath.md

 ### Packages

 - **zmath**: The main package providing basic functionality like addition and subtraction.
-- **zmathplus**: A submodule of the zmath package, added using the `.gitmodules` approach.
-It provides multiplication and division functionality.
-This is an optional package, installed with `pip install zmath[plus]`.
+- **zmathsquare**: A submodule of the zmath package, added using the `.gitmodules` approach.
-- **zmathsquare**: Another package related to zmath, but maintained as an external package in a separate repository.
 It provides square and square root functionality.
+This is an optional package, installed with `pip install zmath[square]`.
-This is also an optional package, installed with `pip install zmath[square]`.
+- **zmathplus**: Another package related to zmath, but maintained as an external package in a separate repository.It provides multiplication and division functionality.
+This is also an optional package, installed with `pip install zmath[plus]`.

 ### POC Scenarios